We’ve got nothing but love for pizzas and the classic toppings, but sometimes, don't you just want to shake things up a bit?

 Yep, you can eat golden pizza.
 That is, if you have a spare US$2,000 to spare.
 Industry Kitchen in New York City can serve up a golden pizza, complete with caviar, foie gras and truffles.
 May not be on the ‘must try list,' but unusual, nonetheless.

-Pizza is so popular that every country has its own variation and it will vary depending on the region, cultural preference and local food available.
+Every country has its own variation and the most popular pizza topping in one country may sound super strange in another.
+It will vary depending on the region, cultural preference and local food available.
 Check out some of the interesting ones below and look out for them on your travels.

-In Russia, the mockba is a commonly consumed pizza that is topped with sardines, tuna, mackerel, salmon, red herring and onions.
+In Russia, the mockba is a commonly consumed pizza that's named after the local word for Moscow.
+It's topped with sardines, tuna, mackerel, salmon, red herring and onions.

 You might not be a fan of green peas, but in Brazil, they love it so much that they add it to their pizza!
 Other popular toppings also include quail eggs, carrots, beetroot and raisins.